lorenzje/lorenzje/README.md

 - AAS | Computer Software Development
 - BA  | Audio Design/Production

+Check out some of my personal projects to see what I can do! :)
 <!--
 **lorenzje/lorenzje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.